Nro001/Nro-Galaxy-Editor/README.md

 Before starting your ~~shenanigans~~ divine intervention:
 * You must use [7-zip](https://www.7-zip.org/) for opening the save-files.
 * You must use [Notepad++](https://notepad-plus-plus.org/downloads/) if you want to open the files
-* For further instrunctions on save files and where to locate them: [Save-game editing](https://stellaris.paradoxwikis.com/Save-game_editing).
+* For further instructions on save files and where to locate them: [Save-game editing](https://stellaris.paradoxwikis.com/Save-game_editing).
 * App Directory: `%APPDATA%/Nro-Galaxy-Editor/`